snowplow/documentation/docs/understanding-tracking-design/tracking-plans/index.md

 - The instructions that need to be applied to correctly populate the event's properties
 - The entities that should be captured together with this event

 This additional information represents the tracking requirements that are often lost in translation or difficult to keep up to date.
-With Tracking Scenarios, teams can create a shared understanding of your business' tracking needs.
+With event specifications, teams can create a shared understanding of your business' tracking needs.

-## Tracking Scenario Structure
+## Event Specifications

-A Tracking Scenario consists of three main parts.
+An Event Specification consists of three main parts.

 ### Descriptive